IFF-0303/adacvd/README.md

 This project uses data from the UK Biobank.
 We provide code for processing the UK Biobank into meaningful representations that can be used for model training.
 For a detailed description of data preprocessing, see [`data_docuentation/ukb_data_preparation.md`](data_documentation/ukb_data_preparation.md).

+> Note: Access to UK Biobank data requires institutional approval.

 ## Model Training & Inference

+Training the model involves fine-tuning the `Mistral-7B-Instruct` model with a LoRA adapter.
+Efficient training therefore requires a GPU compute node with approximately $\leq 50$ GB of memory.
+All training was done on an NVIDIA A100-SXM4-80GB with 8 GPU cores.

-To start training the model, use the following command:
+To start model training, use the following command:

 ```bash
 accelerate launch adacvd/training/train_model.py --train_dir={base_dir} --device=cuda